cdr60/piLedBarGraph/README.md

 # piLedBarGraph
 Test a Led bar Graph using python on a RaspberryPi
+The program is very simple and will blink each Led

 Here is the electonics schema
 Use 220 ohms resistors for each Led